 Andy Lester is Head of Conservation for the Christian Wildlife Charity A Rocha UK.
 Andy is a Chartered Environmentalist and economist with degrees in green economy and global environmental issues from Bournemouth and London Universities.
 Andy writes frequently for three regional newspapers, and speaks regularly on national radio on faith and ecological issues.
 Andy lives with his South African wife in Hampshire with their four boys.

 The Venerable Marlene Rosemarie Mallett

 Marlene Rosemarie Mallett is a British Anglican priest and sociologist.
 Since March 2020, she has served as Archdeacon of Croydon in the Diocese of Southwark.
 Before ordination in the Church of England, she was research sociologist and academic, specialising in international development and ethno-cultural mental health.
 She was priest-in-charge and then Vicar of St John the Evangelist, Angell Town from 2007 to 2020.

 The Rt Hon Sir John Major KG CH

 Under his stewardship, Britain’s longest period of continuous economic growth began.
-He re-invigorated the Northern Ireland peace process which would eventually lead to the Good Friday Agreement.
-Sir John Major retired from the House of Commons at the 2001 election.
-In 2005 he was bestowed with a knighthood as a Companion of the Order of the Garter by Queen Elizabeth II, an honour which is limited in number to 24, and is a personal gift of the Queen.
+He initiated the Northern Ireland Peace Process, which would lead to the Good Friday Agreement.
+Sir John retired from the House of Commons at the 2001 election.

 Fr James Martin SJ